 Now this is a beautiful way of interacting with horses but the energetic connection goes even deeper ...

 We are all made up of energy.
 Our bodies are surrounded by an invisible field of energy that radiates off of us and dissipates gradually as it moves off into the space around us.
-It is well researched by the HeartMath Institute, that our heart rate variability (HRV) corresponds directly to how we are feeling emotionally.
-Our hearts beat more rhythmically when we are in pleasant (coherent) states of mind, and more erratically when we are stressed out (incoherent).
+It is well researched by the HeartMath Institute, that the rhythm of our heartbeat corresponds directly to how we are feeling emotionally.
+Our heart beat pattern is more rhythmical when we are in pleasant (coherent) states of mind, and more erratic when we are stressed out (incoherent).
 Our hearts also generate significantly more electro-magnetic energy than the rest of our organs.
 This energy can be detected in an electrocardiogram external to one's body.
 So our energy is not just inside of us.
 It's all around us and can be perceived.
 This is probably why we can often feel good or bad "vibes" coming off of the people around us.
 Our horses are much more perceptive to energy than we are, which means it's only logical that they will be more sensitive to heart rate frequencies than we are as well.
 So emotional energy can play a huge part in communicating with horses energetically.

 Just like with people, horses will respond to us in different ways depending on our emotional state.
 Applying a cue with erratic emotion will give you a much different response than if it's applied with calmness or love.
 Calmness and love also make us more careful, mindful, and clear.
 Horses are drawn to coherent states and repelled by incoherence.
 Subconsciously so are we.
 This is most likely the case because the natural, neutral state of life IS coherence.
 It is when we are in our most efficient, optimal state of being.
 When all our systems are in energetic alignment with one another, there is no friction of conflict, and the rhythm and flow established as a result creates momentum that can help push us through incoherent states should they arise.
 Being able to summon coherence at will, particularly calmness, is one of the most important skills a horseman can have.
 Our horsemanship also offers us a way of practicing this skill so we are improving continuously.